 UN Bribe Suspect Gets $2M Bail Package After Testy Hearing

-Law360, New York (October 9, 2015, 2:12 PM EDT) -- A Manhattan federal judge granted a $2 million bail package to Dominican U.N.
-Representative Francis Lorenzo on Friday over the strenuous objections of a prosecutor who said the suspect accused of paying bribes on behalf of a billionaire real estate developer has an “extreme” incentive to flee, a vast array of contacts and plenty of hidden money.
+By Pete Brush (October 9, 2015, 2:12 PM EDT) -- A Manhattan federal judge granted a $2 million bail package to Dominican U.N.
+Representative Francis Lorenzo on Friday over the strenuous objections of a prosecutor who said the suspect accused of paying bribes on behalf of a billionaire real estate developer has an "extreme" incentive to flee, a vast array of contacts and plenty of hidden money.

 But Magistrate Judge Henry B. Pitman noted that the 48-year-old Lorenzo, a naturalized U.S. citizen with multiple passports who apparently has been suspended from his official role representing the Dominican Republic, is not accused of violent crimes.